junglesta/wherenodoctor/_posts/2016-01-01-20-family-planning-aving-the-number-of-children-you-want.md

 ## emergency contraception

 If you had sex without birth control or your condom broke, you can still prevent pregnancy with birth control pills.
-This is called emergency contraception and it works during the first 5 days after you had sex—the sooner you take it, the better it will work.
+This is called emergency contraception and it works during the first 5 days after you had sex, the sooner you take it, the better it will work.
 See pages 394 and 395.